TevaJalink/EKS-Deployment/README.md

 In the following document i will give an explanation about the infrastructure design and deployment process of the EKS cluster and the Nginx web page.

 ## Prerequisites
-In order to deploy the solution 3 prerequisites are required:
+In order to deploy the solution 4 prerequisites are required:
 1. AWS CLIv2 - required in order to run the local-exec commands for the ECR authentication.
 2. Docker engine - used for docker command and image manipulation.
 3. kubectl - the code deployment currently deploys version 1.29 of kubernetes so the kubectl should be compatible.
+4. Terraform - terraform current latest version is 1.7.5 but every terraform versin higher then 1.3 will work.

 ## EKS-Infra module
 The EKS-infra module provisions all the infrastructure needed to deploy a EKS cluster.